microsoft/pdb-rs/docs/codeview/symbols/s_procs.md

 This symbol specifies the start of an inner block of lexically scoped symbols.
 The lexical scope is terminated by a matching `S_END` symbol.

-This symbol must be nested within a procedure definition (`S_LPROC32`, etc.).
+This symbol must be nested (directly or indirectly) within a procedure.
 It may be nested within another `S_BLOCK32` or inline call site.
 This also implies that `S_BLOCK32` can only occur within module symbol streams.

 ## `S_LABEL32` (0x1105) - Code Label